za3k/qr-backup/docs/FAQ.md

 If find this explanation helpful, run qr-backup with the `--instructions both` option to add it to the paper backup.

 The backup process:
+- If you're backing up multiple files, everything is combined in a single tar file.
 - A sha256 sum of the original file is printed on the paper.
 - If compression is on, data is compressed using gzip
 - If encryption is on, data is password-protected with GPG in symmetric mode.